Developing A China Strategy by Benedict Rogers

 The dismantling of Hong Kong’s freedoms, in total violation of the Sino-British Joint Declaration, and the resulting – and generous – decision by the British government to establish a visa scheme for Hong Kongers with British National Overseas (BNO) status, has only heightened tensions between London and Beijing further.
 The so-called ‘Golden Era’ is long gone, and rightly so.

-The current government has shed some of its reticence about speaking out about human rights in China.
+The previous government shed some of its reticence about speaking out about human rights in China.
 As foreign secretary, David Cameron has met with Sebastien Lai, son of Jimmy Lai, the jailed 76-year-old Hong Kong entrepreneur and pro-democracy campaigner and a British citizen, and repeatedly called for Mr Lai’s release.
 At the United Nations, the UK has been a prominent voice both on Hong Kong and human rights in Xinjiang.

 And yet there is still a lack of clarity in UK-China policy.
-Rishi Sunak’s government has described the relationship with Beijing as an ‘epoch-defining challenge’ which should be met with ‘robust pragmatism’.
+Rishi Sunak’s government described the relationship with Beijing as an ‘epoch-defining challenge’ which should be met with ‘robust pragmatism’.
 Yet few people seem to know what those terms mean.

 In 2019 the House of Commons Foreign Affairs Committee held an inquiry into China and the rules-based international system, which noted: ‘China under President Xi Jinping has become more ambitious, more confident and more assertive.’
 In response, the UK should ‘recalibrate its policy towards China’ and yet ‘the current framework of UK policy towards China reflects an unwillingness to face this reality’.